 But the error message would be different if the username is correct and the password is wrong.

 Thus by observing the difference in the error message, it is quite easy to understand if a username exists or not.
 Once the username is understood then brute force attacks only have to try for the correct password which makes their job simpler.
 For improved security, it is better to disable login hints on the login page.
 We can easily do this by adding the following lines of code to the functions.php file in the child theme of our installation.

 Once the functions.php file is modified and uploaded back to the server using FTP we can go to our login screen and try to login with the correct username and incorrect password.

 So from now on, we will get a generic error message during failed login attempts.
 So it is not possible to guess if the username exists or not from the login hints screen.

 3) Limit login attempts

 We have seen in the case of secure websites like banks that if we enter the wrong password multiple times, we will be locked out of the login for some time.
-But WordPress by itself does not have any such functionality to limit the number incorrect login attempts.
-We can keep on trying different combinations of username and passwords and we will never get locked out.
+But WordPress by itself does not have any such functionality to limit the number of incorrect login attempts.
+We can keep on trying different combinations of usernames and passwords and we will never get locked out.
 This is exactly how brute force attacks work.
-In order to make our WordPress login more secure, we can limit the maximum number of incorrect login attempts by a user.
+To make our WordPress login more secure, we can limit the maximum number of incorrect login attempts by a user.